glic3rinu/passlib/docs/modular_crypt_format.rst

 1. Hash strings must use only 7-bit ascii characters.

-   This is not strictly enforced at all;
+   No known OS or application generates hashes which violate this rule.
-   for example Linux will accept 8-bit characters within hash salt strings.
-However, **no** known system generates hashes violating this rule;
+   However, some systems (eg Linux's shadow routines) will happily and correctly accept hashes which contain 8-bit characters in their salt.
-   and no such test vectors exist either, so it can probably be assumed to be a case of "permissive in what you accept, strict in what you generate".
+   This is probably a case of "permissive in what you accept, strict in what you generate".

 2. Hash strings should always start with the prefix :samp:`${identifier}$`, where :samp:`{identifier}` is a short string uniquely identifying